YALDAKHOSHPEY/Burger_Builder/README.md

 ![Banner](images/banner.jpg)

-Welcome to **The Ultimate Burger Builder** — the most delicious coding challenge on GitHub!
+Welcome to **The Ultimate Burger Builder** — the tastiest coding challenge on GitHub!
-Your mission: **Build the most epic burger**, share it, and become a burger legend. 🏆
+Your mission: **Create the most epic burger**, share it with the world, and become a burger legend. 🏆

 ---

 ## 🎯 What is this?

 It’s simple:

-1. We give you burger ingredients 🥬🍅🧀🍔
+1. We provide burger ingredients 🥬🍅🧀🍔
-2. You create your own burger design (digital art)
+2. You design your own digital burger masterpiece
-3. You upload it here and share it with the world 🚀
+3. You upload and share it here 🚀

 ---

 ## 🎥 Demo

 ![Demo](images/Demo.gif)

 ---

 ## 🚀 Live Demo

-Test the burger builder instantly in your browser:
+Try the burger builder right now in your browser:
 [🍔 **Live Demo on GitHub Pages**](https://yaldakhoshpey.github.io/Burger_Builder/)

 [![Play Now](https://img.shields.io/badge/🍔%20Play%20Now-Burger_Builder-orange?style=for-the-badge)](https://yaldakhoshpey.github.io/Burger_Builder/)

 ---

 ## 🖼 Burger Hall of Fame

 | Preview 1 | Preview 2 | Preview 3 |
 |-----------|-----------|-----------|
 | ![Preview 1](images/preview1.jpg) | ![Preview 2](images/preview2.jpg) | ![Preview 3](images/preview3.jpg) |